-Country-by-Country reporting, as recommended by BEPS Action 13, is the only proposal that the United States has adopted thus far.
+Country-by-country reporting, as recommended by BEPS Action 13, is the only proposal that the USA has adopted thus far.
 Action 13 proposed that countries require their multinational enterprises to report the following information annually and for each tax jurisdiction in which they do business:

-- information pertaining to global business operations and transfer pricing policies ("master file" documentation); - detailed transactional transfer-pricing documentation which identifies material, related party transactions, amounts involved, and the company's analysis of the transfer-pricing determinations made with respect to those transactions ("local file" documentation); and - a country-by-country report (hereinafter "CbC report").
+- information pertaining to global business operations and transfer pricing policies ("master file" documentation); - detailed transactional transfer pricing documentation that identifies material, related-party transactions, amounts involved and the company's analysis of the transfer pricing determinations made with respect to those transactions ("local file" documentation); and - a country-by-country report (hereinafter "CbC report").

 The CbC report is required to identify the amount of revenue, profit before income tax, and income tax paid and accrued.
 It also requires multinational enterprises to report the number of personnel employed, stated capital, retained earnings and tangible assets in each tax jurisdiction.
 Finally, the CbC report should identify each entity within the corporate group doing business in a particular tax jurisdiction, and provide a description of the business activities each entity is engaged in.
-Action 13 envisions that the CbC reports will be exchanged automatically pursuant to Double Tax Conventions and under Tax Information Exchange Agreements.
+Action 13 envisions that the CbC reports will be exchanged automatically pursuant to double tax conventions and under tax information exchange agreements.

 In June 2016, the Treasury Department released final regulations that require annual CbC reporting by US entities that are the ultimate parent entity of a multinational enterprise with annual revenue of USD850 million or more.
 The IRS has issued Form 8975 (Country-by-Country Report) and the accompanying Schedule A (Tax Jurisdictions and Constituent Entity Information), along with accompanying instructions for both forms.
 Rev. Proc.
 2017-23 describes the process for filing Form 8975 and Schedule A for reporting periods on or after 1 January 2016 but prior to the required reporting period as prescribed in Treasury Regulations \$1.6038-4 (TD 9773).
+On 30 March 2018, the IRS released Notice 2018-31, modifying the CbC reporting requirements for certain MNEs qualifying as specified national security contractors.
+The IRS intends to amend Regs.
+Sec.
+1.6038-4 to reflect this guidance.

-Citing confidentiality concerns and adequate data security protocols, the United States has opted to enter into specific bilateral agreements on the basis of double tax conventions or tax information exchange agreements, rather than sign the multilateral competent authority agreement for the automatic exchange of CbC reports.
-To date, the US has signed bilateral Competent Authority Arrangements with Belgium, Brazil, Canada, Denmark, Guernsey, Iceland, Ireland, the Isle of Man, Jamaica, Latvia, Malta, the Netherlands, New Zealand, Norway, the Republic of Korea, Slovakia and South Africa for the exchange of CbC reports.
+Citing confidentiality concerns and adequate data security protocols, the USA has opted to enter into specific bilateral agreements on the basis of double tax conventions or tax information exchange agreements, rather than sign the multilateral competent authority agreement for the automatic exchange of CbC reports.
+The USA has signed bilateral competent authority arrangements with over 50 treaty partners for the exchange of CbC reports, with more competent authority arrangements still being negotiated.

-9.2 Government Attitude
+9.2 Government Attitudes

-The US believes that its existing tax statutes, rules and regulations sufficiently address the issues raised and addressed by the BEPS recommendations, and is generally supportive of the OECD's BEPS initiative.
+The USA believes that its existing tax statutes, rules and regulations sufficiently address the issues raised by the BEPS recommendations, and is generally supportive of the OECD's BEPS initiative.
 Representatives of the US Treasury Department have actively participated in various OECD working committees, and have negotiated to ensure that US interests are properly represented and protected.
-In a recent interview discussing the OECD's work on transfer pricing and attribution of profits to a permanent establishment, former Deputy Assistant Secretary of International Tax Affairs at the Treasury Department, Robert Stack, stated that, at the time the BEPS proposals were being negotiated and drafted, the "United States really had to be very forceful in explaining that we would not join a consensus on a document that did not come closer to reflecting the arm's-length standard than what those earlier drafts were doing."
-There is some concern amongst US lawmakers, however, that BEPS proposals may allow foreign jurisdictions to unfairly target US-developed intellectual property, even in the absence of critical factors such as local IP development, assumption of entrepreneurial risk, presence of significant assets, etc.
+There is some concern amongst US lawmakers, however, that BEPS proposals may allow foreign jurisdictions to unfairly target US-developed intellectual property, even in the absence of critical factors such as local IP development, assumption of entrepreneurial risk and presence of significant assets.